near/nearcore/chain/chunks/README.md

 This crate cotains functions to handle chunks.
 In NEAR - the block consists of multiple chunks - at most one per shard.

-When chunk is created, the creator encodes it using Reed Solomon encoding (ErasureCoding) - creating PartialEncodedChunks, that are later sent to all the validators (each validator gets a subset of them).
+When chunk is created, the creator encodes its contents using Reed Solomon encoding (ErasureCoding) and adds cross-shard receipts - creating PartialEncodedChunks, that are later sent to all the validators (each validator gets a subset of them).
 This is done for data availability reasons (so that we need only a part of the validators to reconstruct the whole chunk).
 You can read more about it in the Nightshade paper.

-PartialEncodedChunks also contain cross-shard receipts.
-// TODO: add more info about the receipts.

-Each validator is waiting to receive its share of PartialChunks (`has_all_parts`) - and once they are verified, it can accept the chunk (and if all chunks are accepted chain/client can sign the block).
+A honest validator will only approve a block if it receives its assigned parts for all chunks in the block - which means that for each chunk, it has `has_all_parts()` returning true.

+For all nodes (validators and non-validators), they will only accept/process a block if the following requirements are satisfied:

+* for every shard it tracks, a node has to have the full chunk,
+* for every shard it doesn't track, a node has have the receipts from this shard to all shards

-If validator cares about the given shard (that is - it wants to have a whole content of the shard present in the local memory) - it will want to receive the necessary amount of PartialChunks to be able to reconstruct the whole chunk.
+If node tracks given shard (that is - it wants to have a whole content of the shard present in the local memory) - it will want to receive the necessary amount of PartialChunks to be able to reconstruct the whole chunk.
 As we use ReedSolomon, this means that they need `data_shard_count` PartialChunks (which is lower than `total_shard_count`).
-Afterwards, it will reconstruct the chunk and persist it in the local cache (ChunkCache).
+Afterwards, it will reconstruct the chunk and persist it in the local storage (via chain/client).

+When the PartialEncodedChunk is received (in chain/client) - it will try to validate it immediately, if the previous block is already available (via `process_partial_encoded_chunk()`) or store it for future validation (via `store_partial_encoded_chunk()`).

 ## ShardsManager
 Shard Manager is responsible for: